sepfy/libpeer/README.md

-# Pear - WebRTC Toolkit for IoT/Embedded Device
+# libpeer - Portable WebRTC Library for IoT/Embedded Device

 ![pear-ci](https://github.com/sepfy/pear/actions/workflows/pear-ci.yml/badge.svg)

-Pear is a WebRTC SDK written in C. The SDK aims to integrate IoT/Embedded device video/audio streaming with WebRTC.
+libpeer is a WebRTC implementation written in C, developed with BSD socket.
+The library aims to integrate IoT/Embedded device video/audio streaming with WebRTC, such as ESP32 and Raspberry Pi

 ### Features